Idea

 Ongoing support can make or break your technical enablement initiatives.

-There’s also the option of offering ongoing support through resources like knowledge bases, online forums, mentorship programs, or simply providing a hashtag that can be used on the company’s social media network such as Viva Engage.
-Social learning is an important way for employees to learn things that might not be in the official training and pick up tips from other employees.
+There’s also the option of offering ongoing support through resources like knowledge bases, online forums, mentorship programs, or simply providing a hashtag that can be used on the company’s social media network, such as Viva Engage.
+Social learning on the enterprise social network is an important way for employees to learn things that might not be in the official training.
+They could also pick up tips from other employees.

 Every training strategy should encourage continuous learning by providing access to additional training materials or opportunities for professional development.